 WALTON SCOTT | QUALITY CABINET & FIXTURE COMPANY (SAN DIEGO, CA)

 For fabricators, one of the most attractive features of luan is its cost.
 While the price of raw luan plywood is relatively cheap, fabricators must factor in the time investment (and therefore labor hours) necessary to make luan suitable for bending.

 Add in the unpredictability of the quality of the luan you’re purchasing (it may break or take 2 or more boards to reach your project’s ideal thickness) and it’s difficult to determine your project’s budget.
 With Kerfkore products, you’re given a standardized, upfront cost – which makes the overall cost of your project easier to plan.

 Another concern that has historically plagued bending luan plywood is whether it can be sustainably sourced.
-At Kerfkore, we offer sustainable alternatives for the core of our products such as Forest Stewardship Council® NAUF particleboard.
-The Forest Stewardship Council is an international, non-profit organization dedicated to promoting responsible management of the world’s forests.
+At Kerfkore, we offer sustainable alternatives for the core of our products, such as NAUF Particleboard.

 The original Kerfkore product also utilizes our Easy-Splice technique, which allows you to splice together scrap material, which means less waste.